Arthur Lehman Goodhart

-Arthur Lehman Goodhart KBEh QC FBA (1 March 1891 in New York City – 10 November 1978 in Oxford) was an American-born academic jurist and lawyer; he was Professor of Jurisprudence at the University of Oxford, 1931–51, when he was also a Fellow of University College, Oxford.
+Arthur Lehman Goodhart KBEh QC FBA (1 March 1891 – 10 November 1978) was an American-born academic jurist and lawyer; he was Professor of Jurisprudence at the University of Oxford, 1931–51, when he was also a Fellow of University College, Oxford.
 He was the first American to be the Master of an Oxford college, and was a significant benefactor to the college.

 Early life and education

 Arthur Goodhart was born to a Jewish family in New York City, the youngest of three children born to Harriet "Hattie" (née Lehman) and Philip Julius Goodhart.
 His siblings were Howard Lehman Goodhart and Helen Goodhart Altschul (married to Frank Altschul).
 His maternal grandfather was Mayer Lehman, one of three brothers who co-founded the investment banking firm Lehman Brothers.
 Goodhart was educated at the Hotchkiss School, Yale University and Trinity College, Cambridge.
 At Yale, he was an editor of campus humor magazine The Yale Record.
 After returning to the United States, he practised law until World War I. Following the war, he started to pursue an academic career in law, initially at Cambridge University and later at Oxford University where he became Professor of Jurisprudence and subsequently the Master of University College.
 He was editor of the Law Quarterly Review for fifty years.